GAURAVSri123/project-on-Operating-system-/README.md

 1. Task Structure
 Each task (e.g., reading a sensor) is defined with:

-A name
+.A name

-A period (how often it runs)
+.A period (how often it runs)

-A deadline
+.A deadline

-A function pointer to the task code
+.A function pointer to the task code

 2. Earliest Deadline First (EDF) Scheduler
 Tasks are executed based on their next deadline